 - Then the next is the higher your objective lens size the heavy your binocular.
-If you want something compact or lightweight then choose lower objective lens but it will impact your viewing clarity at dusk or dawn.
+If you want something compact or lightweight then choose the lower objective lens but it will impact your viewing clarity at dusk or dawn.

-Furthermore, we will look at the:
+Furthermore, we will look at them:

 Field of View

 The field of view is the amount of area you will be able to see when you look through your binos.
 If you are hunting moving animals, then it is better to use a larger field of view.
 Which means you use lower magnification binoculars.